slim-template/slim/README.md

 Rails generators are provided by [slim-rails](https://github.com/leogalmeida/slim-rails). slim-rails is not necessary to use Slim in Rails though.
 Just install Slim and add it to your Gemfile with `gem 'slim'`.
 Then just use the .slim extension and you're good to go.

+#### Streaming

+HTTP streaming is enabled enabled by default if you use a Rails version which supports it.

 ## Tools